 Whenever my husband and I take our 5-year-old son Harry to Disney World, I book character experiences around our meals.
+We love character meals not only on our off days but especially on days we are in the parks.
 Not only is it nice to sit down after a long day exploring Disney, but the character dinners guarantee my kid gets character time without having to wait in line for hours at the park.

-On my most recent trip, I wasn’t having luck on the My Disney Experience App finding a character dinner off-property for our dates.
-I hated to give up hope, so I called the Disney Dining Reservation Line at (407) 939-5277, and let the Disney experts find off-property, family-fun options based on my family’s needs.
+On my most recent trip, I wasn’t having luck on the My Disney Experience App finding a character dinner outside of the parks for our dates.
+I hated to give up hope, so I called the Disney Dining Reservation Line at (407) 939-5277.
+I let the Disney experts find family-fun dining options based on my family’s needs.

 The My Disney Experience App is great, but sometimes it doesn’t suggest every option available.
 The staff answering calls hasn’t led us astray yet.
-They’ve been knowledgeable and friendly every time I’ve called, offering many ideas of what to do—including the night we spent dancing at Mickey’s Backyard BBQ
+They’ve been knowledgeable and friendly every time I’ve called.
+They always are offering many ideas of what to do—including the night we spent dancing at Mickey’s Backyard BBQ!

 Goofy, Mickey, Minnie, and Chip ‘n’ Dale were our hosts all dressed up for a hoedown in cowboy hats and boots.
 They square-danced with the kids, playing and posing for photos as they went.

 Harry loved the dancing, and I have to say that the characters did a fabulous job of getting the kids involved.
 Of all the different character meals we’ve attended in the parks and resorts (we’ve experienced almost every one offered), this was my absolute favorite.